BEFORE YOU BEGIN: WHAT EVERY BANK NEEDS TO KNOW BEFORE REPLACING ITS CORE SYSTEM

 This means ensuring the project is not controlled solely by one individual or a small group.
 Divide the work into streams, assign ownership, and create accountability at every level.
 A transparent, collaborative environment is what keeps projects on track when complexity inevitably increases.

 Governance is the framework that allows your team to move fast without breaking things.
-We’ll explore governance in much more depth in a future post, but for now, understand that it belongs at the very top of your pre-implementation checklist.
+The principle holds across technology initiatives of every kind.
+In our conversation with Dr. Marry Gunaratnam, SVP of IT at Northern Credit Union, she put it plainly: when innovation scales faster than your guardrails, that's a recipe for risk.
+Her team's approach to governance before acceleration offers a useful model for any institution building structure before it builds speed.
+We'll explore project governance in much more depth in a future post, but for now, understand that it belongs at the very top of your pre-implementation checklist.

 Is Your Organization Ready?